• Skip to primary navigation

 Heat 2 tablespoon vegetable oil in a pan over medium-high heat.

-Once the oil is hot, add 14 oz (400 g) of boneless skinless chicken pieces and saute until they turn light brown in color (3-4 minutes), stirring frequently.
+Once the oil is hot, add 14 oz (400 g) of boneless skinless chicken pieces and saute until they turn light brown (3-4 minutes), stirring frequently.

 Add ½ cup of sliced red bell peppers, ½ cup of sliced yellow bell peppers, and 1 cup of broccoli florets to the pan and saute for 2 minutes.